Nov 12, 2024 by

 library.
 Similar to our rewrites over other libraries, like expo-video and expo-camera, we are focused on providing a modern, stable, and easy to use API that works great for the vast majority of apps.
 It may not handle certain niche use cases that requires more control, since this often requires trading off stability and ease of use even in common cases.
 The expo-audio

 library is now in beta, and we're excited to get your feedback!
 We think it's easier than ever now to add audio to your apps.
+This library is not yet included in Expo Go.
 Learn more about expo-audio.

 Beta release of expo-file-system/next